JACoW-org/docs-IPAC/docs/InvitedOrals/SPCtrackreview.md

 ![](img/abstracts_list_reviewer.png)

-The reviewer can **customize the list** to show more or less information, limited however to state, submitter, accepted type, submitted type:
+The reviewer can **customise the list** to show more or less information, limited however to state, submitter, accepted type, submitted type:

 ![](img/abstracts_list_customisation-reviewer1.png)